Central Intelligence Agency: Bay of Pigs

-The CIA welcomed Fidel Castro on his visit to DC, and gave him a face-to-face briefing.
-The CIA hoped that Castro would bring about a friendly democratic government, and planned to curry his favor with money and guns.
-On December 11, 1959, a memo reached the DCI's desk recommending Castro's "elimination."
-Dulles replaced the word "elimination" with "removal," and set the wheels in motion.
-By mid-August 1960, Dick Bissell would seek, with the blessing of the CIA, to hire the Mafia to assassinate Castro.
+The CIA welcomed Fidel Castro on his visit to Washington, D.C., and gave him a face-to-face briefing.
+The CIA hoped that Castro would bring about a friendly democratic government and planned to support his government with money and guns.
+By December 11, 1959, however, a memo reached the DCI's desk recommending Castro's "elimination."
+Dulles replaced the word "elimination" with "removal," and set the scheme into action.
+By mid-August 1960, Dick Bissell sought, with the full backing of the CIA, to hire the Mafia to assassinate Castro.

 The Bay of Pigs Invasion was a failed military invasion of Cuba undertaken by the CIA-sponsored paramilitary group Brigade 2506 on April 17, 1961.
-A counter-revolutionary military, trained and funded by the CIA, Brigade 2506 fronted the armed wing of the Democratic Revolutionary Front (DRF) and intended to overthrow the increasingly communist government of Fidel Castro.
-Launched from Guatemala, the invading force was defeated within three days by the Cuban Revolutionary Armed Forces, under the direct command of Prime Minister Fidel Castro.
-US President Dwight D. Eisenhower was concerned at the direction Castro's government was taking, and in March 1960, Eisenhower allocated $13.1 million to the CIA to plan Castro's overthrow.
+A counter-revolutionary military, trained and funded by the CIA, Brigade 2506 fronted the armed wing of the Democratic Revolutionary Front (DRF) and intended to overthrow Castro's increasingly communist government.
+Launched from Guatemala, the invading force was defeated within three days by the Cuban Revolutionary Armed Forces, under Castro's direct command.
+US President Dwight D. Eisenhower was concerned at the direction Castro's government was taking, and in March 1960, Eisenhower allocated $13.1 million to the CIA to plan his overthrow.
 The CIA proceeded to organize the operation with the aid of various Cuban counter-revolutionary forces, training Brigade 2506 in Guatemala.
-Over 1,400 paramilitaries set out for Cuba by boat on April 13.
+Over 1,400 paramilitaries set out for Cuba by boat on April 13 for a marine invasion.
 Two days later on April 15, eight CIA-supplied B-26 bombers attacked Cuban airfields.
-On the night of April 16, the main invasion landed in the Bay of Pigs, but by April 20, the invaders finally surrendered.
+On the night of April 16, the land invasion began in the Bay of Pigs, but by April 20, the invaders finally surrendered.
 The failed invasion strengthened the position of Castro's leadership as well as his ties with the USSR.
 This led eventually to the events of the Cuban Missile Crisis of 1962.
 The invasion was a major embarrassment for US foreign policy.
-US President John F. Kennedy ordered a number of internal investigations across Latin America.

 The Taylor Board was commissioned to determine what went wrong in Cuba.
 The Board came to the same conclusion that the Jan '61 President's Board of Consultants on Foreign Intelligence Activities had concluded, and many other reviews prior, and to come, that Covert Action had to be completely isolated from intelligence and analysis.
 The Inspector General of the CIA investigated the Bay of Pigs.
 He concluded that there was a need to improve the organization and management of the CIA drastically.
-The Special Group (Later renamed the 303 Committee) was convened in an oversight role.